dcl88/Data-and-code-DAPR-NCOMMS-24-55796-T/README.md

 ---

-## 4. Running the code via Code Ocean, using RStudio Cloud Workstation
+## 4. Running the code via Code Ocean, using RStudio Cloud Workstation (Online Alternative)

 - Access the Code Ocean project: (https://codeocean.com/)
 - Using the RStudio Cloud Workstation (RStudio 2024.04.2-764) make sure the following packages are installed: `DescTools`, `lme4`,`ggpubr`,`performance`,`dplyr`,`ggplot2`,`tidyverse`,`gridExtra`, `MatrixModels`, `car`, `quantreg`, `rstatix`.
 In addition, the package `cmake` also needs to be loaded from apt-get on the Code Ocean Environment.